uswa193/pan-product-track/README.md

 # Emotion Classification

 This model is a fine-tuned version of IndoBERT model and designed for emotion classification. in Indonesian text It classifies input text into five emotion categories: Happy, Sad, Angry, Fear, and Love
-This modelcard aims to be a base template for new models.
-It has been generated using [this raw template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md?plain=1).

 ## Model Details